something-predictable/node-service/README.md

 # Code is a Liability

-It slows you down, creates risks, increases maintainability burdens.
+Too much code slows you down, creates risks, increases maintainability burdens, confuses AI.
 So let's commit less of it.

 With just _one dependency_, you get a modern microservice framework